lebeerman/capstone-resources/proposal.md

 ## Project Description

 Open-Nodes: Weather
-- this is the opensource, communty-maintained, data gathering tool.
+- this is the opensource, communty-maintained, data gathering and data visualing tool.

 (Open-Nodes: Water)